You can access your statistics account and run Splus or SAS or other softwares on a statistics department machine remotely.

 There is no need to add "motif()" if you typed "Splus5".

-Login by clicking Quick Connect button (for more information, see Peng's HOWTO page for PC), then you can do pretty much what you can in the statistics lab except viewing fancy graphics from the statsitics machine.
+Login by clicking Quick Connect button (for more information, see Peng's HowTO page for PC), then you can do pretty much what you can in front of an actual EPBI machine except viewing fancy graphics from the EPBI machine.

 With S+ it is possible to get mediocre graphics using